Thursday, July 19, 2018

 However, let's take a closer look at The Legend Lady J's (alleged) conviction that Skinny's portrayal was financially motivated.
 If that quote truly was from Lady J it would carry some weight, as not only is she an accomplished and well-respected rapper in Memphis, but her sophomore album was also one of the seven releases on Lady Bee's label, so it's probably fair to assume they had some level of personal interaction.

-The monetary incentive doesn't sound all that convincing initially: Skinny was already a successful artist by Memphis standards at the time, and it's dubious whether being a female really distinguished him all that much.
+The monetary incentive doesn't sound all that convincing initially: Skinny was already a successful artist by Memphis standards at the time, and it's dubious whether being a woman really distinguished him all that much.
 From Lady J to Gangsta Boo to Princess Loko, there was certainly no lack of talented female rappers in Memphis.

 But after an ugly fall-out with DJ Squeeky, one of his earliest collaborators, it is possible that Skinny's networking suffered a little and he felt that he needed to take on more of his own projects in order to survive financially.
 In one interview, he stresses the importance of financial stability in the industry, advising, "the main thing in music you gotta have is consistent money."
 In a different interview from 2002, Skinny explains his mindset at the time of Lady Bee: